 Summary: Recent graduate Natalie spent a term studying in Munich before undertaking an 11 month internship with a French publishing company for her year abroad.

 I come from a relatively big family in London, where I have always lived.
 I started learning languages from the age of 11, and really enjoyed being able to communicate with others in a foreign language, particularly when on holiday.

-I decided to apply for Leeds because I knew that I didn’t want to study in London and read in depth about the School of Modern Languages and Cultures at Leeds and its excellent reputation.
+I decided to apply for Leeds because I knew that I didnt want to study in London and read in depth about the School of and its excellent reputation.
 Another bonus was the spread of the time to study abroad, as the idea of spending a term in one country and then a whole year in another meant maximum exposure to foreign cultures and maximum opportunity for me to improve my languages.
 By studying languages I also knew that I would gain a skillset that would always be useful in any career.

 I spent my term abroad studying in Munich and I arranged an internship in Paris with the publishing company Groupe Express Roularta for my full year in France.
 The company has a link with the University and have had a stagiaire from Leeds working there every year for the past nine years.
 Within the company I was a member of the International Advertising team, working on the advertising for over 25 magazines, six websites and various iPhone and iPad apps.